 An RTS game published by Blizzard Entertainment.
 Players can choose from three forces: Terran, Zerg, and Protoss.
 The player’s objective of the game is to eliminate the enemy’s structures and units using their chosen fighting force.

 A team-based FPS game published by Riot Games in 2020.
 Teams are assigned as either the attacking or defending side, with each player taking control over an agent, each of which has unique abilities.
-The attacking team’s objective is to plant and detonate the Spike (bomb), while the defending team’s objective is to stop this from happening.
+The attacking team’s objective is to plant and detonate the Spike (bomb), while the defending team’s objective is to prevent this from happening.

 A fantasy-themed RTS game published by Blizzard Entertainment in 2002.
 It can be played in single-player or multiplayer mode.
 The player chooses a faction (Human, Orcs, or Night Elves of the Undead) to control, and the objective is to train that faction and collect resources in order to undertake missions and ultimately defeat the enemy.